chenwei791129/docker-speedtest-cli/README.md

 ## License

-The script is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Dockerfile is open-sourced licensed under the [MIT license](https://opensource.org/licenses/MIT).